 I am what some of you (okay most, if not all of you) would call an American football fanatic.
 My love for the Denver Broncos is of the ‘I bleed orange and blue,’ lifelong, diehard, never miss one second of any game variety and I am not one bit abashed about it.
 I own enough Broncos paraphernalia to open my own store.
 Earlier this year I begged my doctor to reschedule my emergent pacemaker surgery so that it did not occur on the same weekend that the Broncos played in Super Bowl 50.
 My doctor smoothly declined my request so don’t ask me any specifics about the game because I watched it on a lot of painkillers.
 With only 11 days until the kickoff of the 2016-2017 National Football League (NFL) season I can hardly contain my excitement.
+I cannot wait to get back in the swing of everything, from betting on all the games on a site such as sportsbook, to sitting down to watch RedZone when all the games get really close.
 But this year, amid the anticipation and impending thrill of another football season, I couldn’t help but reflect on why it is exactly that I think football is not just a game.

 I should hate football.
 Football is an intensely violent and aggressive sport.
 It is inherently chauvinistic and promotes dangerous and unfettered machismo.
 The NFL remains a multi-billion dollar industry amid scandals related to brain injuries, domestic violence, substance abuse and cheating (I’m talking to you, Tom Brady).
 Yet even with this astute awareness, I don’t hate football.
 I fucking love it.